 The new methods will build on and improve existing algorithms for interpreting within host diversity, see for example references [1,2].
-The ultimate aim will be to reconstruct whole genome haplotypes and associated recombination events.
+The student will aim will to infer whole genome haplotypes and associated recombination events, and so improve our understanding of HIV epidemic dynamics.
 There will be extensive opportunities to link the findings of the project to clinical and epidemiological data, and to interact with wide multidisciplinary teams.
 Findings (data and software) will be shared with the consortia and beyond, so that the public health utility of the work can be maximised.

-The student will be based in the new Big Data Institute, and will have access to the new training in data science that will be offered as part of the creation of a new Doctoral Training Centre.
+The student will be based in the Big Data Institute, and will have access to the new training in data science that will be offered as part of the Institute's Doctoral Training Centre.
 The student will also be eligible to attend relevant courses in other departments, e.g. statistics, zoology.
 The student will be expected to interact regularly with postdoctoral scientists in the Fraser and McVean groups, and with the members of wider consortia that generated the data.

 Project reference number: 1011

-|Professor Christophe Fraser||Big Data Institute||Oxford University, Henry Wellcome Building of Genomic Medicine||GBRfirstname.lastname@example.org|
+|Christophe Fraser||Big Data Institute||Oxford University, Henry Wellcome Building of Genomic Medicine||GBRfirstname.lastname@example.org|

-|Professor Gil McVean FRS FMedSci||Big Data Institute||Oxford University, Henry Wellcome Building of Genomic Medicine||GBRemail@example.com|
+|Gil McVean FMedSci, FRS, FMedSci, FRS||Big Data Institute||Oxford University, Henry Wellcome Building of Genomic Medicine||GBRemail@example.com|